Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Aftership homepage

-Aftership is a post-purchase and shipment-visibility platform that helps eCommerce brands centralize tracking, notifications, and returns across hundreds of global carriers.
-It’s often considered by teams that want stronger customer communication and visibility layers without changing their underlying delivery operations.
+AfterShip is a post-purchase and shipment-visibility platform that helps eCommerce brands centralize tracking, notifications, and returns across hundreds of global carriers.
+Teams consider AfterShip when they want stronger customer communication and visibility layers without changing their underlying delivery operations.

-• Limited visibility into delivery status by unifying tracking from 1,000+ carriers.
+• Limited visibility into delivery status—unifies tracking from 1,000+ carriers.

 • High support load from “Where is my order?” queries through automated notifications.